pulp/pulp_gem/staging_docs/user/guides/02-sync.md

 # Synchronize a Repository

 Users can populate their repositories with content from an external sources by syncing their repository.

 ## 1. Create a Repository

-Start by creating a new repository named "foo"
+Start by creating a new repository named "foo":

 === "run"
     ```bash